How to Create a Transparent Business Card?

 1. Decide on What Details You Should Include

-Business cards mainly compose of your name, the company you're working for, and your contact information (mobile number, email address, and social media sites).
+Corporate business cards mainly compose of your name, the company you're working for, and your contact information (mobile number, email address, and social media sites).
 This crucial information is the focal point of your business card; therefore, you should double-check these because you could lose potential customers.
 Display these in the front part of your business card.

 2. Brainstorm to Discuss the Layout